Olga Bogaevskaya: Biography

-Bogaevskaya was born October 25, 1915, in Petrograd in the family of scientist, archaeologist, and art historian.
+Bogaevskaya was born on 25 October 1915 in Petrograd in a family of scientists, archaeologists, and art historians.
 She studied at the Art and Industry College, where she was a student of Dmitry Zagoskin (1931–1932).
-Then continued education in the Leningrad Institute of Painting, Sculpture and Architecture, where she was a student of Sergei Priselkov, Genrikh Pavlovsky, David Bernshtein, and Alexander Osmerkin (1933–1940).
-In 1940 Bogaevskaya graduated from the Institute of Painting, Sculpture and Architecture in Alexander Osmerkin workshop with the rank of artist of painting.
-Her degree work was the painting "Meting of girlfriend".
+She then continued her education at the Leningrad Institute of Painting, Sculpture and Architecture, where she was a student of Sergei Priselkov, Genrikh Pavlovsky, David Bernshtein, and Alexander Osmerkin (1933–1940).
+In 1940 Bogaevskaya graduated from the Institute of Painting, Sculpture and Architecture in the Alexander Osmerkin workshop with the rank of artist of painting.
+Her degree work was the painting Meting of Girlfriend.

-In 1940 Bogaevskaya married a fellow student at the institute artist Gleb Savinov.
+In 1940 Bogaevskaya married a fellow student at the institute, artist Gleb Savinov.
 In 1940–1941, she taught painting at the Secondary Art School at the Leningrad Institute of Painting, Sculpture and Architecture.
 Bogaevskaya was a regular participant of exhibitions of Leningrad artists since the late 1940s.
 She was a talented colorist.
-The leading theme of her work - child portrait, still life in the interior and exterior.
-Since 1940 Bogaevskaya was a member of the Leningrad Union of Soviet Artists.
-Works of 1950–1960s nominated her of the leading painters of Leningrad.
+The leading themes of her work were child portraits and still lifes in the interior and exterior.
+Beginning in 1940, Bogaevskaya was a member of the Leningrad Union of Soviet Artists.
+Her works of the 1950s and 1960s put her among the leading painters of Leningrad.

-Among Bogaevskaya's most famous works are paintings "The Breakfast", "Cadets" (both 1947), "Peaceful sleep" (1951), "Still Life with Strawberries", "Girls", "Flowers.
-Still life" (all 1956), "In the garden", "Girl with Dolls" (both 1957), "Guests", "Apples" (both 1960), "Still life", "Snowdrops" (both 1961) "Wedding" (1967), "Still Life with Tray", "Roses" (both 1972), "Katia with the Doll", "Still life with a Bird" (both 1976), "Children's Holiday" (1980), "A Spring" (1990).
+Among Bogaevskaya's most famous works are the paintings The Breakfast and Cadets (both 1947); Peaceful Sleep (1951); Still Life with Strawberries, Girls, and Flowers: Still Life (all 1956); In the Garden and Girl with Dolls (both 1957); Guests and Apples (both 1960); Still Life and Snowdrops (both 1961); Wedding (1967); Still Life with Tray and Roses (both 1972); Katia with the Doll and Still Life with a Bird (both 1976); Children's Holiday (1980); and A Spring (1990).

 Bogaevskaya died on 30 November 2000 in Saint Petersburg at the age of eighty-six.
-Her paintings reside in State Russian Museum in Saint Petersburg, in museums and private collections in Russia, Italy, Britain, France, in the U.S., Japan, and other countries.
+Her paintings reside in the State Russian Museum in Saint Petersburg, in museums and private collections in Russia, Italy, Britain, France, in the U.S., Japan, and other countries.